 Kyprios (Ire), 2018 c. by Galileo out of Polished Gem, by Danehill

 Kyprios is one of eight blacktype winners for Polished Gem, a daughter of the classic winner Trusted Partner.
-A winner at two, and an own-sister to Grade 1 Matriarch Stakes winner Dress To Thrill, Polished Gem has an impeccable record as a broodmare; her 10 foals are all winners.
-She is one of 13 named foals out of Trusted Partner, a dozen of which ran and all but one, who was placed, were successful.
+An own-sister to Grade 1 Matriarch Stakes winner Dress To Thrill, Polished Gem has an impeccable record as a broodmare; her 10 foals are all winners.
+She is one of 13 named foals out of Trusted Partner, a dozen of which ran, and all but one won.

-Polished Gem has crossed well with Galileo and another son of Sadler’s Wells, High Chaparral.
-Kyprios is a full-brother to the dual Group 1 winner Search For A Song and two other stakes winners, and a sibling to a Royal Ascot winner, Free Eagle, who won the Group 1 Prince of Wales’s Stakes.
+Kyprios is a full-brother to the dual Group 1 winner Search For A Song and a sibling to Free Eagle who won the Group 1 Prince of Wales’s Stakes.

-What a special year it is as Moyglare Stud celebrates 60 years since its founding by Walter Haefner.
+What a special year this is as Moyglare celebrates 60 years since its founding by Walter Haefner.